aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    > **Note**: Wait for the deployment to complete before you proceed to the next exercise.
 The deployment might take about 12 minutes.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help

-## Exercise 2: Integrate an AD DS forest with an Azure AD tenant
+### Exercise 2: Integrate an AD DS forest with an Azure AD tenant

 The main tasks for this exercise are as follows: